 Step 5: Lock It In

-Use some bobby pins to secure any stray hairs and spray the entire style with TRESemmé TRES Two Freeze Hold Hairspray.
+Use some bobby pins to secure any stray hairs and spray the entire style with TRESemmé Compressed Micro Mist Boost Hold Level 3 Hair Spray.
 Comb the front sections away from your face and tuck them behind your ears.
 Rock this glamorous birthday style with ease all night long!

 Look 3: Modern Beehive Hairstyles by Dulce Candy